SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

 quotes David Salisbury, an associate fellow of the global health program at [Chatham House](https://www.chathamhouse.org/):
 >"You've taken two studies for which different doses were used and come up with a
->composite that doesn't represent either of the doses,″ he said of the figure.
+>composite that doesn't represent either of the doses," he said of the figure.
 "I think
->many people are having trouble with that.″
+>many people are having trouble with that."

 Indeed!